MN4444/govigedit-docs/docs/getting-started.md

 Once you've done all of that, save your masterpiece and export it via `Govigedit/Export Map` (This can be found in the top bar).

-Once the map has finished exporting, fire up the prototypes, and create an Online Lobby.
-Your map should be within the normal map dropdown.
+Once the map has finished exporting, fire up the alpha or prototypes, and create an Online or a Local Lobby.
+Your map should be within the map selection under 'My Maps'.
 You can then load it up and have a look!

 This map obviously isn't going to win any awards, but this basic setup is mostly required for each map you create.